kencx/homelab/README.md

 # Hubble Homelab

-This repository contains infrastructure-as-code and configuration for the automated provisioning of my Proxmox homelab.
-It provisions a Nomad + Consul + Vault mini-cluster for personal use.
+This repository contains infrastructure-as-code for the automated deployment and management of a Hashicorp (Nomad + Consul + Vault) cluster.
+The cluster is hosted on Proxmox as a personal, private homelab.

+## Disclaimer
+This project is in pre-alpha status and subject to breaking changes.
+Please:

+- Do read the documentation.
+- Do not run any code on your machine directly as is, in case of data loss.
+Some playbooks may perform destructive actions that are irreversible!
+- Do use this repository for ideas or as an example for your own homelab setup.

 ## Overview